NeighborhoodCoding/PyVideoComm/README.md

 And the receiver allows you to save files to receive with a UI.

 ## Additional features
-(1) PyVideoComm_sender.py has a stop sending button, so you can stop the video transmission midway.
+(1) PyVideoComm_sender.py has a "Stop sending" button, so you can stop the transmission of video in the midway.<br>

-(2) PyVideoComm_sender.py and PyVideoComm_receiver.py can send/receive repeatedly.
+(2) PyVideoComm_sender.py and PyVideoComm_receiver.py can send and receive repeatedly(unlimitted).<br>

-(3) PyVideoComm_receiver.py has a function to display the received video in real time.
+(3) PyVideoComm_receiver.py has a display window that shows the received video in real-time.

 ## Create your own executables.
 You may use some Pyinstaller or etc to create executable exe files for the video sender and video receiver.